 - Salon services

-- Transportation to individual appointments
+- Transportation to individual appointments (only that exceed a 10 mile radius)

 Our fees are re-evaluated yearly and increased based on growing costs for staff, fuel, food and other related items.
 You will receive notice at least 30 days in advance before any increases are implemented.